Gordon Allport: Allport's trait theory

+Overall, Allport's three-level hierarchy of traits provides a framework for understanding the different levels of traits that collectively shape an individual's personality.

 The Development of the Proprium

 1. Sense of bodily "me" (first year)

 It is perceived when infants can understand themselves through sensations and figure out what makes them and what does not.

 2. Sense of self-identity (second year)

 Though understanding whom they are by having a significance in their name has.
 This can then give them a sense of how they are and what that can mean socially.

 3. Sense of self-esteem (third year)

 With having a sense of who they are in this stage, they want to have a form of independence that can be stepped away from adult supervision.

 4. Sense of self-extension (Fourth year)

 In this stage, the child can see their bodies and extend to toys.
 The words that seem to be stated in their mind is mine.

 5. Emergence of self-image (fourth to the sixth year)

 There seems to be an awareness of the good me and the bad me for the children that can bring up what they expect others to expect from them.
 In this stage, certain goals they see for themselves are brought up.